navrozashvili/HyperXBatteryHID/README.md

 # HyperXBatteryHID

+Basically same as https://github.com/navrozashvili/NgenuityBattertyTrayApp but this uses HID to communicate with device

 Small Windows tray app that displays the battery percentage (and charging state) for supported **HID devices**, by talking **directly to the device** over HID.

 ## Supported devices (currently)